- Crosses the Line Twice: Many of Scratchy's deaths and injuries.

-Hilarious in Hindsight: In "The Tears of a Clone", Scratchy has died, and Itchy realizes that Victory Is Boring and life is meaningless without his Arch-Enemy around, so he creates a cloning machine and creates more clones of Scratchy so he can kill them.
-However, he grows tired because of the way the machine spits out clones, so Itchy creates a killing machine and makes an endless slaughterfest.
+- In "The Tears of a Clone", Scratchy is Killed Off for Real and Itchy realizes that life is meaningless without his Arch-Enemy around, so he creates a cloning machine and creates more clones of Scratchy so he can kill them.
+However, he quickly gets tired because the machine spits out the clones too fast, so Itchy creates a killing machine and makes an endless slaughterfest.
 Over fifteen years later, we get the Treehouse of Horror XXVI segment "Wanted: Dead, then Alive", whose plots became strikingly similar to "The Tears of a Clone", with Sideshow Bob as Itchy and Bart Simpson as Scratchy; the Reanimator in place of the cloning and killing machines; and a slightly different ending, which goes well with Bart and his family finally triumphing over Bob after all the ordeals the boy has gone through.

 - The joke about Poochie's name was that nobody could be bothered coming up with an edgy dog-themed name.
 Then Lil' Bow Wow came along.